DBHammer/CTouchstone/README.md

 [Here](./Mirage-Tech-Report.pdf) is our technical report, which is a extention of our submitted paper.
 Main new content is marked in blue.

 1. In Section 2, we disscuss to add right semi join for projetion without child join view.
-2. In Section 3, we add two examples for constraints rewriting rules.
+2. In Section 4.1, we add proof for Theorem 4.4.
-3. In Section 4.1, we add proof for Theorem 4.4.
+3. In Section 5.2, we disscuss the number of partitions is much smaller than $2^m$.
-4. In Section 4.3, we add two examples for the two steps.
+4. In Section 5.3, we add the details for constructing foreign keys on multiple tables.
-5. In Section 5.2, we disscuss the number of partitions is much smaller than $2^m$.
+5. In Section 6.1, we extend the disscusstion of the error bound.
-6. In Section 5.3, we add the details for constructing foreign keys on multiple tables.
+6. In Section 6.3, we add the discussion of Assumption And Conflict.
-7. In Section 6, we extend the disscusstion of the error bound.
+7. In Section 7.1, we extend Mirage to AQTs in the form of $selection\ after\ join$.
-8. In Section 8.1, we compare support capabilities and accuracy in detail with related work.
+8. In Section 7.2, we extend Mirage to subqueries.
-9. In Section 8.2, we add subsection 8.2.3 to prove the generation effiency under different worload scale.
+9. In Section 8.1, we compare support capabilities and accuracy in detail with related work.

 ## Manual
 Mirage supports all the versions from PostgreSQL 12 to PostgreSQL 15.
 Mirage's workflow is divided into four steps: query analysis; parameter instantiation; data generation; and schema generation, which can be executed directly using the given command line.